 We plan to use our current cash and cash equivalents and marketable securities primarily to fund our ongoing research and development efforts.
 We will be required to expend significant funds in order to advance development of our product candidates and any other potential product candidates.
-Our existing cash and cash equivalents and marketable securities will not be sufficient to fund all of the efforts that we plan to undertake or the completion of clinical development or commercialization of any of our product candidates, such as the INOpulse for PAH Phase 3 program.
+Our existing cash and cash equivalents and marketable securities will be used primarily to complete the ongoing Phase 2b trial of INOpulse for PH-ILD and to complete the dose escalation study for PH-Sarc, and will not be sufficient to fund all of the efforts that we plan to undertake or the completion of clinical development or commercialization of any of our product candidates.
 Accordingly, we will be required to obtain further funding through public or private equity offerings, debt financings, collaborations or licensing arrangements or other sources.
 Adequate additional funding may not be available to us on acceptable terms or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.

-We believe that our existing cash and cash equivalents and marketable securities as of December 31, 2017 and proceeds that will become available to us upon sale of our state net operating losses and R&D tax credits under the State of New Jersey's Technology Business Tax Certificate Transfer Program will be sufficient to satisfy our operating cash needs for at least one year after the filing of this Annual Report on Form 10-K. We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
+We believe that our existing cash and cash equivalents as of December 31, 2018, the proceeds from our January 2019 public offering and proceeds that will become available to us upon sale of our state net operating losses and R&D tax credits under the State of New Jersey's Technology Business Tax Certificate Transfer Program will be sufficient to satisfy our operating cash needs for at least one year after the filing of this Annual Report on Form 10-K. We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.

 Our future capital requirements will depend on many factors, including:

-- the timing, progress, and results of our ongoing and planned clinical trials of our product candidates; - our ability to manufacture sufficient clinical supply of our products candidates and the costs thereof; - discussions with regulatory agencies regarding the design and conduct of our clinical trials and the costs, timing and outcome of regulatory review of our product candidates; - the cost and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the costs of any other product candidates or technologies we pursue; - our ability to establish and maintain strategic partnerships, licensing or other arrangements and the financial terms of such agreements; - the revenue, if any, received from commercial sales of any product candidates for which we receive marketing approval; and - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims.
+· the timing, progress, and results of our ongoing and planned clinical trials of our product candidates;

+- · our ability to manufacture sufficient clinical supply of our products candidates and the costs thereof; - discussions with regulatory agencies regarding the design and conduct of our clinical trials and the costs, timing and outcome of regulatory review of our product candidates; - the cost and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the costs of any other product candidates or technologies we pursue; - our ability to establish and maintain strategic partnerships, licensing or other arrangements and the financial terms of such agreements; - the revenue, if any, received from commercial sales of any product candidates for which we receive marketing approval; and - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims.